 - MAV – Markenartikel-Verband (Association of Austrian Goods Industry)

-In the coming year, we are placing a strong focus on the responsible consumption of alcohol in society.
-This should drive the cooperation with various stakeholders so that we remain at the forefront of sustainability in the brewing industry.
-New innovations will also be unveiled during this time.
+In 2017, we plan on strongly emphasizing the responsible consumption of alcohol in society.
+This is intended to drive our cooperation with various stakeholders so that we remain at the forefront of sustainability in the brewing industry.
+New innovations in this area are also scheduled for launch in 2017.